Introduction: The beginner’s guide to Zendesk eDiscovery

 Even with all of your policy ducks in a row, Zendesk still has some technical limitations that will stop you in your tracks.
 To ensure your Zendesk eDiscovery plan is the strongest it can be, you’ll want to implement a trusted eDiscovery solution to help you forensically collect, process, and search across all of your tickets.

-• Ability to choose which Zendesk data you collect and preserve
+- The ability to choose which Zendesk data you collect and preserve

-• Powerful processing features including but not limited to: metadata extraction, OCRing, natural language processing, and custom classifiers
+- Powerful processing features including but not limited to metadata extraction, OCRing, natural language processing, and custom classifiers

 Beyond these Zendesk-specific features, your eDiscovery solution should check some other crucial boxes as well.
 Flexible deployment, top-tier security measures, and compatibility with review platforms are just a few of the top things to look for in eDiscovery software.
 By bringing a Zendesk eDiscovery solution in-house, you’ll increase efficiency and cut back on spending in the long run.